cmaffi4/Investigation-of-holidays-effects-on-restaurants-sales/README.md

 shift-invariance (in time) of the first moment and the cross moment (the auto-covariance)).
 This acronym encloses all the main parts of the model:
-• AR (AutoRegressive): it uses the dependency relation- ship among an observation and an n-lagged obser- vations;
+* AR (AutoRegressive): it uses the dependency relationship among an observation and an n-lagged observations;
-• I (Integrated): it makes a series stationary through the differencing of it.
+* I (Integrated): it makes a series stationary through the differencing of it.
-• MA (Moving Average): it uses the dependency rela- tionship among an observation and a residual error through a moving average model applied to the lagged observations.
+* MA (Moving Average): it uses the dependency relationship among an observation and a residual error through a moving average model applied to the lagged observations.
 An Integrated ARMA model of order d is a stochastic process that becomes stationary after differentiating it d times.
 Since all stationary process can be cast into